 If you’re set on owning rather than lending, all hope is not lost.
 One thing prospective owners can do to manage late-stage cycle risk is bring a systematic approach to site selection.
 Building from the ground-up is currently riskier than investing in recently renovated or remodeled properties, for example.
 With the recent rise in demand for co-working spaces, industrial warehouses, and logistics centers, many traditional retail stores stand ripe for repurposing.

 Of course, as with any purchase, it’s important to do one’s homework.
 Know zoning laws and whether a property’s structure is appropriate for its intended use.
 Consider location and transportation options available to people who will occupy the building.
 You can also reduce risk with independent cost and contractor evaluations, progress inspections, and smart funding terms.

 By working with an advisor to secure financing that satisfies the complexity recommendations above, both owner, investor and lender can come out on top in a construction loan agreement.

 When considering late-cycle CRE investment, it’s important to have knowledgeable advisors on your side.
-Experienced professionals such as those at Pioneer Realty Capital use direct funding, crowdfunding, and over 1000 capital partners to create creative, cost effective solutions.
-To find answers to your CRE investment questions, reach out today.
+Experienced professionals such as those at Pioneer Realty Capital offer advisory, crowdfunding, and a network of over 790 capital partners to create creative, cost effective solutions.
+To find answers to your CRE investment or financing questions, reach out today.

 Building wealth and security through commercial real estate now made easier than ever!